Cali enjoys some fun time with mom and dad, Gloria and Steve Kiss.

 The Level III Neonatal Intensive Care Unit at Summerlin Hospital provides the highest level of nursery care for newborns.

-A two-mile March for Babies walk for the March of Dimes will be held Saturday, May 13, at Sunset Park, 2601 E. Sunset Road, Las Vegas.
-Registration is at 7:30 a.m., and the walk starts at 8 a.m.
+A two-mile March for Babies walk for the March of Dimes will be held Saturday, April 13, at Cornerstone Park, 1600 Wigwam Parkway, Henderson.
+Registration is at 8 a.m. and the walk starts at 9 a.m.